ErwinM/acts_as_tenant/README.md

       acts_as_tenant(:account)
     end

-Acts_As_Tenant requires each scoped model to have a column in its schema linking it to a tenant.
-Adding acts_as_tenant to your model declaration will scope that model to the current tenant **if a current tenant has been set**.
+acts_as_tenant requires each scoped model to have a column in its schema linking it to a tenant.
+Adding acts_as_tenant to your model declaration will scope that model to the current tenant **BUT ONLY if a current tenant has been set**.

+So examples to illustrate this behavior:
     # This manually sets the current tenant for testing purposes.
-In your app this is handled by the plugin.
+In your app this is handled by the gem.
-    Acts_As_Tenant.current_tenant = Account.find(3)
+    acts_as_tenant.current_tenant = Account.find(3)

     # All searches are scoped by the tenant, the following searches will only return objects
     # where account_id == 3